 There are 2 main types of reconstruction surgery:

-Expander/implant.
-This is the use of an expander to create a breast mound, which may be followed by the placement of a filled breast implant.
+Expander-implant.
+This method uses an expander to create a breast mound.
+This may be followed by the placement of a filled breast implant.

 Autologous tissue.
-The use of the person’s own body tissues to reconstruct a new breast mound.
+This method uses your own body tissues to reconstruct a new breast mound.
 These reconstruction surgeries leave you with 2 surgical wounds: the chest and the site where tissue was removed.

 There are different ways to do this surgery, such as:

-Transverse rectus abdominous muscle (TRAM) flap.
+TRAM (transverse rectus abdominous muscle) flap.
 This is the most common method.
 An area of fat, skin, and muscle is removed from the belly (abdomen) and moved to the chest.
 The surgery gives you a tummy tuck.
 TRAM flaps may change as you gain and lose weight.
-It’s important to know that removing stomach muscle can increase stress on the back.
+It’s important to know that removing stomach muscle can increase stress on the back and put you at risk for developing a hernia.
 This type of surgery leaves a horizontal scar across the lower abdomen plus a scar on your chest.

-Deep inferior epigastric perforator (DIEP) flap.
-This is is a method in which the surgeon takes fat and skin but not muscle from your lower belly and moves them to the chest.
+DIEP (deep inferior epigastric perforator) flap.
+With this method, the surgeon takes fat and skin (but not muscle) from your lower belly and moves them to the chest.
 This surgery also gives you a tummy tuck.